Pawix5k/Manki/README.md

 ## How I built it?

 I made it with FastAPI and MongoDB on the backend.
+Authentication with JWT tokens.
 Each user is a single document with decks as embedded documents, and cards as documents embedded inside decks (I'm still unsure about this architecture).

 ```
 {